grommunio/grommunio-web/test/php/README.md

 * Settings are cleaned on every tests, causing a performance penalty.
 (TestUser->deleteSetting)
 * cleanSearchFolders is called often and causes a lot of mapi_folder_deletefolder, which is slow and not needed.
 This saves 3 seconds for DistlistTest.php for example.
-* Search tests fail when kopano-search is running, unknown why.
+* Search tests fail when grommunio-search is running, unknown why.
 * Fix commented out tests in tests/restore (search for 'xtest')
 * Fix testLoadAppointmentReminders which randomly fails
 * Fix PermissionsTest on the store, cleanFolders does not clean up the PR_IPM_SUBTREE_ENTRYID permissions.